-If you have ever had a Shirley Temple as a kid, you know the absolute joy that comes from that mix of tart and sweet indicative of the pomegranate juice it was originally made from.
-Now instead of having a syrupy mix, you can instead have an adult-style spritzer from Rishi.
-The brand, which is known for its teas, also offers seltzer and fruit-flavored drinks called Botanicals.
+If you have ever had a Shirley Temple as a kid, you know the absolute joy that comes from that mix of tart and sweet indicative of the pomegranate juice from which it was originally made.
+These days, instead of having a syrupy mix, you can have an adult-style spritzer from Rishi.
+The brand, known for its teas, also offers seltzer and fruit-flavored drinks called Botanicals.
 They are made without anything artificial, no added powders, flavors, extracts, or sugar, and are available in six flavors.
-On the days that you feel like having a Moscow mule, pop open the dandelion ginger, pour it over ice, and add a twist of lime.
+On the days that you feel like having a Moscow mule, pop open the dandelion ginger, pour it over ice and add a twist of lime.

 You can also add a little sparkle to your life with Hop Tea.
-The Calm One is made with chamomile flowers and Citra hops.
+The Calm One uses chamomile flowers and Citra hops to create an exquisitely flavored beverage.
 It is alcohol, caffeine and gluten-free and has zero calories.
-The other fun flavors worth a try are in their relaxed collection, The Royal Citra One and The Sprucey One.
+The other fun flavors worth trying are in their relaxed collection, The Royal Citra One and The Sprucey One.